“You'll be amazing, more

 Similar to the "housing market bubble" of 2008, Levitt got the government's help to seduce young buyers.
 Thus, Levitt's homes were cheaper than renting apartments.
 How was that possible?
 The federal government backed "generous" mortgages—especially for returning World War II soldiers.
 But not for everybody.
 They wanted a specific type: mom, dad, 2.5 children, but no grandparents.
 Levitt homes were built without room for multiple generations, which was unlike earlier American communities.
 No African Americans either; original contracts precluded buyers from reselling to that race!

 Before Levittown, most housing construction in America involved certain design elements.
 Levitt & Sons built homes that set the post-war standard: fast & cheap.
 No porches, no attics, no basements, no garages (at first), no ornamentation, no full second floor.
 Levitt built "bungalows"... the style of home that beach or prairie dwellers might use.
-They applied a slick advertising campaign to lure buyers.
+They applied a slick advertising campaign to lure buyers, who got "stuck" on the island... at the mercy of greedy industrialists.

 Of course, the creation of (sterile) suburbs triggered the rotting decline of cities, for the next four decades.
-Such planning!
+That is stupid planning due to short-term greed!

 Below are ads for the Levitt homes.